-Since 2004 the Hustai National Park Trust (NGO) is fully responsable for the management of the Park and the sustainable protection of the Przewalski horse population.
+Since 2004 the Hustai National Park Trust (NGO) is fully responsible for the management of the Park and the sustainable protection of the Przewalski horse population.

 The Foundation (FRPH) yearly assists financially some $ 20.000,00 for the protection and research of the free living Przewalski horse population.